ngnjs/chassis-lib/README.md

 **ngn.min.js should ALWAYS be first.** It is responsible for namespacing and private methods used by the entire library.
 It's also ridiculously tiny.

+You can see a list of all available [individual components](https://github.com/ngnjs/chassis-lib/tree/master/dist).
+Any file that _doesn't_ begin with `chassis.___` is an individual component.
+Keep in mind that some components rely on others.
+Since these dependencies may change as this library evolves, we've embedded warnings.
+So, if something doesn't look right, your console output should give you a clue.
+Everything depends on `ngn.min.js`, so that should always be included.
+The `NGN.DOM` and `NGN.BUS` are both major features for most Chassis projects.
+The order in which you include individual components is also important, so if you see a warning indicating a library isn't loaded (even though you have included it), it means you need to to modify the order of the independent files.
+When in doubt, just look at the source code.
+The dependencies are right at the top of each file.

 ### Debugging | Development

 Find an error in Chassis?
 Unminified versions are available (full library only) through the [rawgit CDN](https://rawgit.com).
 You must specify the version as shown below.